-Not all dog trainers are created equal, so finding a dog trainer who is the right match for you and your dog can be a challenge.
-The process for finding a perfect match has to take into account that your dog has a specific set of behaviors to work on, as well as its own unique personality.
+Not all dog trainers are created equal, so finding a dog trainer who's the right match for you and your dog can be a challenge.
+The process of finding a perfect match has to take into account that your dog has a specific set of behaviors to work on, and a unique personality.
 Additionally, you as an owner have your own personality, skill level, and time schedule to take into account when training your dog.
 So selecting a trainer who can help you set and reach your goals can feel daunting.

-We’ve asked Erin Kramer, a Sacramento, Calif.-based professionally certified dog trainer, instructor, and canine behavior modification specialist for her advice on going through this process.
-From working with service and therapy dogs to training police K9s to training and handling dogs for TV and film, Kramer has a wealth of experience in many different areas of dog training — and that includes how to match trainers to owners and dogs.
+We’ve asked Erin Kramer — a Sacramento, California-based professionally certified dog trainer, instructor, and canine behavior modification specialist — for her advice on going through this process.
+From working with service and therapy dogs to training police K9s to training and handling dogs for TV and film, Kramer has a wealth of experience in many different areas of dog training, and that includes how to match trainers to owners and dogs.

 "Whether it's your new puppy chewing up your couch, your adolescent dog testing the boundaries, or your older dog coming up with new problem behaviors, finding the right trainer for you and your companion is both important and challenging," says Kramer.
 Here is her advice on navigating the sometimes overwhelming task of selecting the right trainer.

 In the United States, there is no set of universal standards or qualifications required to call oneself a dog trainer.
 As a result, the industry is largely unregulated and includes a mixture of trainers from different backgrounds and experience levels, ranging from folks who simply like dogs and have had success training their own dog, to educated professionals who understand advanced concepts in obedience training and behavior modification.
 It’s important to know what to look for when seeking a professional trainer, and how to find the right fit for your and your dog's needs.

 1. How long the trainer has been training and where did they learn how to train dogs?